tawebbcn/bcn-webdev-checklists/labs/m3/lab-typescript.md

 ## Good practices:

 ## Issues:
- - Write everything in only one file, interface.
+ - Write everything in only one file, main.ts (Iteration 2 & 3) .
+ - Some of the warnings about "Duplicated identifier" should be ignore because VSCode is reading both ( Typescript & Javascript file).
 ## Suggestion:

 ## Typos: